SPIRIT (SUPPLEMENTED BY THE NAME OF THE FRUIT) OBTAINED BY MACERATION AND DISTILLATION

 - Sugar (if used)

-SPIRIT (PRECEDED BY THE NAME OF THE FRUIT) OBTAINED BY MACERATION AND DISTILLATION (37.5%)Nutrition information
+SPIRIT (SUPPLEMENTED BY THE NAME OF THE FRUIT) OBTAINED BY MACERATION AND DISTILLATION (37.5%)Nutrition information

 Fruit spirit (obtained by maceration and distillation) is produced from one of 32 named raw materials (fruits and berries).
-(2 years after the new spirits regulation takes effect, i.e. around spring 2021, it will be possible to make the spirit from a further 4 raw materials.)
+It is possible to make the spirit from a further 4 raw materials.
 The fruit or berries, which can be unfermented or partially fermented, have to be macerated (soaked in alcohol so as to extract or concentrate flavours) and then distilled at less than 86% vol..

 As part of the process, a maximum of 20 litres of alcohol of agricultural origin or spirit and/or distillate (derived from the same raw material) can be added for every 100kg of fruit or berry used.
 When sold to consumers, the name of the drink, i.e. ‘spirit preceded by the name of the raw material’, is followed by ‘obtained by maceration and distillation’ on the front label of the bottle.